nicocardiel/filabres/doc/classification.rst

 Inital image classification
 ===========================

-The image classification is performed by using:
+The image classification is performed by using (this can take several minutes!):

 ::